nabto/nabto-client-sdk-examples/heat_pump/README.md

 ## Usage

-The first time a client is run, it should be used to pair with the heat pump device using the `--pair` or `--pair-string` option.
+The first time a client is run, it should be used to pair with the heat pump device using the `--pair` option.
 Once paired, the remaining heat pump features can be used with the paired device.